 As at 30 June 2017, 22 Public Service agencies increased their FTE employees while seven agencies reported a decrease.
 The biggest changes in FTE was driven by the creation of the Ministry for Vulnerable Children (with over 3,000 staff transferring from the Ministry of Social Development), and the return of the operation at Mount Eden Prison to the Department of Corrections from a private provider (Serco).
 These changes has meant that the Department of Corrections is now the largest Public Service department.

-The table above also shows the number of employees on fixed-term employment agreements at the end of each of the last five years.
-In June 2016 fixed-term employees comprised 7.5% of the Public Service workforce, almost exactly the same proportion as in June 2012.
+This table shows the number of employees on fixed-term employment agreements at the end of each of the last five years.
+As at 30 June 2017, fixed-term employees comprised 7.5% of the Public Service workforce, 227 less than in 2013.